oskardudycz/WebApiWith.NET/README.md

 ```

 Categories are useful for searching through logs and diagnose issues.
-As mentioned in previous section - it's also possible to define in different log levels for configuration.
+As mentioned in the previous section - it's also possible to define in different log levels for configuration.

-Eg. if you have a default log level `Information` and you need to investigate issues ocurring in specific controller (eg. `ReservationsController`) then you can change the log level to `Debug` for dedicated category.
+Eg. if you have a default log level `Information` and you need to investigate issues occurring in a specific controller (eg. `ReservationsController`) then you can change the log level to `Debug` for a dedicated category.

 ```json
 {